Research Interest(s): Property Rights; Rule of Law; Authoritarian Institutions; Informal Institutions; Predatory States

 Subfield Specialties: Law and Politics

 Jordan Gans-Morse conducts research on corruption, the rule of law, property rights, and political and economic transitions.
 Although his primary regional expertise is the former Soviet Union, he also has conducted research on Central-Eastern Europe and Latin America.
-He is the author of the forthcoming book Property Rights in Post-Soviet Russia: Violence, Corruption, and Demand for Law (Cambridge University Press).
-Other recent publications have appeared in the American Journal of Political Science, the American Political Science Review, Comparative Political Studies, Post-Soviet Affairs, Problems of Post-Communism, and Studies in International Comparative Development.
+He is the author of Property Rights in Post-Soviet Russia: Violence, Corruption, and Demand for Law (Cambridge University Press).
+Other recent publications have appeared or are forthcoming in the American Journal of Political Science, the American Political Science Review, Comparative Political Studies, Post-Soviet Affairs, Problems of Post-Communism, Studies in International Comparative Development, and World Development.
 He received his Ph.D. from UC Berkeley in 2011.
 Prior to his doctoral studies, he was a Junior Fellow at the Carnegie Endowment for International Peace in Washington, DC, a recipient of two US State Department fellowships to Moscow, and a Resident Director for the American Councils for International Education's student exchange program in St. Petersburg, Russia.